 Be sure to sign up with a production services directory.
 Its essentially the “yellow pages” for productions companies and freelancers.
 When a production comes to your area, they’ll look the the listing to find local talent.
 I’ve gotten some great gigs off my free listing.
 Make sure you’re listed so you can get those calls!
 OZ media runs the Virginia directory and you can have 2 basic listing for free!
 I’ve never paid for an upgrade listing; I’ve only ever used the 2 free listings.
 Its been good.

 First off, be sure to check out Craigslist and eBay for good used equipment.
 I’ve had many a good find from there.
 But I assume that’s kind of a given.
 You ought to know to check those already.

 However, for good new gear there is only two places I go: B&H Photo video and Professional Sound Services.
 They both have expansive selections of film related gear, competitively priced.
 I’ve had great experiences with both.
 With ‘Professional Sound Services’ they are, obviously geared more towards just the specialty of sound.
 They definitely know sound and they know it well.
 If nothing else, I highly advise that you got on their mailing list.
 They send out a monthly newsletter that is highly informative.
 Its really lengthy, full of production photos from sound men around the world, sound related articles, and announcements of new gear.

 Always have business cards.
 This industry is so much about networking and who you know.
 I’ve noticed that Film people will always prefer to call up their friend (or a recommendation from their friend) rather than search for a cold contact.
-Make sure you’re on set making friends, showing your professionalism & expertise, and that you are handing out business cards that you should ALWAYS have on your.
+Make sure you’re on set making friends, showing your professionalism & expertise, and that you are handing out business cards that you should always have on you.
 I’ve been using OvernightPrints.com for years.
 They’re fast, cheap enough, and good quality.
 I started ordering from them at the beginning of my film career and have always been happy.